 While oil booms gave Tyler an economic head start in the 1930’s, azalea and rose blooms gave the city its beauty.
 Azaleas were introduced to Tyler in 1929 by Maurice Shamburger, one of the city’s early nurserymen.
-Pleased with results of a test garden of azaleas, Shamburger shipped the colorful plants here by the boxcar loads from Georgia.
+Pleased with results of a test garden of azaleas, Shamburger shipped the colorful plants to Tyler by the boxcar loads from Georgia.

 That home site, along with several other gardens on Lindsey Lane, soon became springtime showplaces with their colorful azalea blooms, and Tylerites began buying the plants by the thousands.
 Some of the thick, towering azaleas at older homes on the Trail date back to the ‘30’s and ‘40’s.